By Steve Blank ~ Retired serial

 ——

-I realized most entrepreneurs don’t know how to get meetings with people too busy to see you.
+realized most entrepreneurs don’t know how to get meetings with people too busy

 Perfect World